 We devote significant resources to research and development activities to improve the technological capabilities of our products and to design new products for customers' applications.
 We conduct our research and development in Newark, New York; Virginia Beach, Virginia; Tallahassee, Florida; Missouri City, Texas; Newcastle-under-Lyme, United Kingdom; and Shenzhen, China.
-During 2021 and 2020, we expended \$8,042 and \$7,316, respectively, on research and development, including \$1,216 and \$1,369, respectively, on customer sponsored research and development activities, which are included in cost of goods sold.
-The year-over-year decrease in customer sponsored research and development is due to the timing of key projects and helped to offset our increased costs for the hiring of engineering resources to support new product development in our Battery & Energy Products business segment, including \$801 pertaining to our May 2021 Conformal Wearable Battery award from the U.S. Army.
+During 2022 and 2021, we expended \$7,874 and \$8,042, respectively, on research and development, including \$793 and \$1,216, respectively, on customer sponsored research and development activities, which are included in cost of products sold.
+The year-over-year decrease in customer sponsored research and development is due to the timing of key projects and helped to offset our increased costs for the hiring of engineering resources to support new product development in our Battery & Energy Products business segment, including the inclusion of a full year of operations for Excell which was acquired on December 13, 2021.

-We expect that research and development expenditures in the future could increase by 10% or more over 2021 levels, based on current initiatives.
-These current initiatives include completing the development and testing of new battery and power solutions in our facilities in Newark, New York, Houston and Missouri City, Texas and Newcastle-under-Lyme, UK; our Thionyl Chloride battery project in China and new product initiatives for our Communications Systems business.
+We expect that research and development expenditures in the future could increase by 10% or more over 2022 levels, based on current initiatives.
+These current initiatives include completing the development and testing of new battery and power solutions in our facilities in Newark, New York, Houston and Missouri City, Texas, Canada and Newcastle-under-Lyme, UK; our Thionyl Chloride battery project in China and new product initiatives for our Communications Systems business.
 Our expectation is that new product development is one of the factors that will drive our growth.
 As in the past, we will continue to make funding decisions for our research and development efforts based upon demand for customer applications.